Should I settle my life insurance policy?

 Many people let policies lapse or simply cash them in if premiums are too costly or coverage is no longer needed.
 This is one approach but usually leaves money on the table – or in the pockets of the insurance company.

-Another option is the Life settlement Market which could provide greater value than surrender and are becoming a popular method of generating cash for older adults.
+Another option is the Life settlement Market which could provide greater value than surrender and is becoming a popular method of generating cash for older adults.

 Most people don’t give their life insurance much thought once it’s in place.
 That’s a mistake.
 Children may have reached adulthood, businesses may have sold and estate plans may have changed.
 If policies are left alone and not reviewed, it’s possible that people are paying high premiums for coverage they no longer need.